syncfusion-content/windowsforms-docs/WindowsForms/sfcalendar/Overview.md

 # Overview

-The **SfCalendar** is a control that allows you to select a date from the calendar and various customization options for the calendar.
+The **SfCalendar** is a control that allows you to select a date from calendar, and it provides various customization options for the calendar.
 This provides multiple views of the month, year, decade, and century, so that dates can be selected easily.
-The **SfCalendar** supports multiple selection and complete customization option for the control.
+The **SfCalendar** supports multiple selection and provides complete customization options to the control.

 ![Overview of SfCalendar](overview_images/overview.png)

 ## Key features

-**Different views** - Supports for month, year, decade, and century views to quickly select dates.
+**Different views** - Supports month, year, decade, and century views to quickly select a date.

-**Date-range support** - Provides maximum and minimum date support to prevent users from selecting dates within a specified range.
+**Date-range support** - Provides maximum and minimum dates support to prevent users from selecting dates within a specified range.

-**Globalization and localization** - Supports for localized first day of the week, localized static text, and day names based on the culture.
+**Globalization and localization** - Supports localizing the first day of a week, localizing static text, and day names based on the culture.

-**Special dates** - Supports for highlighting special dates with icons and descriptions.
+**Special dates** - Supports highlighting special dates with icons and descriptions.

-**Blackout dates** - Supports for blocking certain dates from selection and user interaction.
+**Blackout dates** - Supports blocking a certain dates from selection and user interaction.
 Separate styles can be applied to blackout dates.

-**Accessibility** - Touch, keyboard, and mouse support to make applications available to a wide variety of users.
+**Accessibility** - Provides touch, keyboard, and mouse supports to make applications available to a wide variety of users.

 **Testing** - Provides QTP add-in that contains custom libraries, which helps [QTP](https://help.syncfusion.com/windowsforms/testing/uft/supported-controls-and-methods#sfcalendar) to recognize SfCalendar.

 ## Choose between different calendar controls